Alig96/nzombies/README.md

 	- A tool for generating ladders in edit mode!

 - Additional Content
-	- All perks up until Black Ops 2 with all DLC working!
+	- All perks up until Black Ops 2; all DLC working!
 	- A proper HUD!
 	- More Powerups
 		- Carpenter